telerik/maui-docs/controls/listpicker/listpicker-selection.md

 ## Important Properties

-* `SelectedItem`(*object*): Specifies the selected item of the list picker.
+* `SelectedItem`(*object*): Specifies the selected item of the ListPicker.

 ## Methods

-List Picker for .NET MAUI allows you to clear the selected date/time through its `ClearSelection` method
+ListPicker for .NET MAUI allows you to clear the selected date/time through its `ClearSelection` method

 ### Example